![]() deutsches Glossar |

 A controlled signal that my be switched

-into an automatic mode.
+into automatic mode.

 SHARED OVERLAPS